jaxsonpd/poisson-solver/doc/report/report.typ

   ENCE464 Assignment 2: Computer Architecture
 ])

-#align(center, text(18pt)[
+#align(center, text(14pt)[
-  Jack Duignan, Isaac Cone, Daniel Hawes Group 13
+  Group 13: Jack Duignan, Isaac Cone, Daniel Hawes
 ])

 = Architecture Overview
-The CPU
+The Central Processing Unit (CPU) described in this section is the AMD Ryzen 9 6900HX.
+Released in 2022, this CPU 8 identical cores with 2 threads per core for a total of 16 logical cores.
+This architecture is shown in @fig1 and will be described in further depth.
-#figure(image("./fig/cpu_topology.png", width: 60%), caption: "Central Processing Unit (CPU) architecture for the x86 AMD Ryzen 9 6900HX.")
+#figure(image("./fig/cpu_topology.png", width: 60%), caption: "Central Processing Unit (CPU) architecture for the x86 AMD Ryzen 9 6900HX.")<fig1>

+== Cores

+== Memory Caching

 = Multithreading

 = Cache